Skip to main content

 Find answers to common questions about high-risk payment processing, our services, and the application process.

 Cybin Enterprises is a United States sub-ISO and payment solutions consultancy that places high-risk merchants with specialized processors and acquiring banks.
-We report a industry-leading approval rate across 755+ high-risk industries, a 4.9/5 rating across verified reviews, and a 24-hour average response time.
+We have a strong approval history across 755+ high-risk industries with prompt response times.
+Founded in 2018, we serve merchants across the United States, Canada, and internationally.
 We are not a direct processor; our processing partners are PCI-DSS Level 1 compliant.

 A high-risk merchant account is a payment processing account designed for businesses that payment processors consider to carry elevated financial or regulatory risk.
 This can be due to industry type, chargeback history, business model, or geographic location.